TINDR

-Old Norse Dictionary - tindr
+Old Norse Dictionary Entry

 m.
 [A. S. tind; Germ. zinne], a spike, tooth, as of a rake, harrow, carding comb; hrífu-tindr, gékk út kerling ein ok hafði ullkamb í hendi … muntú festa, bokki, tindinn í kambi mínum?
 Fb. iii.
-446; járna-tindar, iron spikes, Gd.; með snörpum tindum, BS. ii.
+446; járna-tindar, iron spikes, Gd.; með snörpum tindum, Bs. ii.
 87: a mountain-peak, hann komsk upp í tindinn ok varðisk þar, Sturl. iii.
 50; hér er mér sagt til skógar-mannsins upp í tindunum þessum, Grett.
 134, passim; fjalls-tindr, jökul-t., hamra-t., kletta-t.: also freq. in local names, Tindr, Tindar, Tinda-stóll, Hafra-tindr, Landn., Sturl., map of Icel.: as a pr. name, Tindr, Landn. tinda-bikkja, u, f. a kind of skait, raia clavata.

-Possible runic inscription in Younger Futhark:ᛏᛁᚾᛏᚱ
+Possible runic inscription in Younger Futhark

-Abbreviations used:
+Abbreviations Used

 A. S.